 - Top-N filtering: For each user or item, only a list of the N nearest-neighbors and their respective similarity weight is kept.
 To avoid problems with efficiency or accuracy, N should be chosen carefully.
 Thus, if N is too large, an excessive amount of memory will be required to store the neighborhood lists and predicting ratings will be slow.
-On the other hand, selecting a too small value for N may reduce the coverage of the recommendation method, which causes some items to be never recommended. - Threshold filtering: Instead of keeping a fixed number of nearest-neighbors, this approach keeps all the neighbors whose similarity weight's magnitude is greater than a given threshold w{\min} .
-While this is more flexible than the previous filtering technique, as only the most significant neighbors are kept, the right value of w{\min} may be difficult to determine. - Negative filtering: In general, negative rating correlations are less reliable than positive ones.
+On the other hand, selecting a too small value for N may reduce the coverage of the recommendation method, which causes some items to be never recommended. - Threshold filtering: Instead of keeping a fixed number of nearest-neighbors, this approach keeps all the neighbors whose similarity weight's magnitude is greater than a given threshold $w{\min}$ .
+While this is more flexible than the previous filtering technique, as only the most significant neighbors are kept, the right value of $w{\min}$ may be difficult to determine. - Negative filtering: In general, negative rating correlations are less reliable than positive ones.
 Intuitively, this is because strong positive correlation between two users is a good indicator of their belonging to a common group (e.g., teenagers, science-fiction fans, etc.).
 However, although negative correlation may indicate membership to different groups, it does not tell how different are these groups, or whether these groups are compatible for some other categories of items.
-While experimental investigations [25, 26] have found negative correlations to provide no significant improvement in the prediction accuracy, whether such correlations can be discarded depends on the data.
+While experimental investigations [29, 30] have found negative correlations to provide no significant improvement in the prediction accuracy, whether such correlations can be discarded depends on the data.

 Note that these three filtering approaches are not exclusive and can be combined to fit the needs of the recommender system.
-For instance, one could discard all negative similarities as well as those that are not in the top-N lists.
+For instance, one could discard all negative similarities as well as those with a magnitude lower than a given threshold.

-4.3.2 Neighbors in the predictions
+3.3.2 Neighbors in the predictions

 Once a list of candidate neighbors has been computed for each user or item, the prediction of new ratings is normally made with the k-nearest-neighbors, that is, the k neighbors whose similarity weight has the greatest magnitude.
-The choice of k can also have a significant impact on the accuracy and performance of the system.
+The important question is which value to use for k.

 As shown in Table 3, the prediction accuracy observed for increasing values of k typically follows a concave function.
 Thus, when the number of neighbors is restricted by using a small k (e.g., k < 20), the prediction accuracy is normally low.
 As k increases, more neighbors contribute to the prediction and the variance introduced by individual neighbors is averaged out.
 As a result, the prediction accuracy improves.
-Finally, the accuracy usually drops when too many neighbors are used in the prediction (e.g., k > 50), due to the fact that the few strong local relations are "diluted" by the many weak ones.
-Although a number of neighbors between 20 to 50 is most often described in the literature, see e.g. [24, 26], the optimal value of k should be determined by cross-validation.
+Finally, the accuracy usually drops when too many neighbors are used in the prediction (e.g., k > 50), due to the fact that the few strong local relations are

+"diluted" by the many weak ones.
+Although a number of neighbors between 20 to 50 is most often described in the literature, see e.g. [28, 30], the optimal value of k should be determined by cross-validation.